-Descriptive statistics will be provided by GS-1720 cohort (and overall) for selected laboratory tests specified in the study protocol as follows:
+Descriptive statistics will be provided for selected laboratory tests specified in the study protocol as follows:

 - Baseline values

 - Values at each postbaseline visit

 - Change from baseline at each postbaseline visit

 A baseline laboratory value will be defined as the last measurement obtained on or prior to the date/time of first dose of study drug.
 Change from baseline to a postbaseline visit will be defined as the visit value minus the baseline value.
 The mean, median, Q1, Q3, minimum, and maximum values will be displayed to the reported number of digits; SD values will be displayed to the reported number of digits plus 1.